bptworld/Hubitat/Apps/Abacus - Intense Counting/README.md

 * Click ‘Load New Apps’
 * Select ‘Abacus’ under ‘User Apps’
 * Click 'Done'
-* Go back to Apps and open 'Abacus'
+* Go back to Apps and open 'Abacus - Intense Coutning'
 <br>
 You can now create new child apps directly from here.<br><br>